All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 There are few known risk factors for uterine fibroids, other than being a woman of reproductive age.
 Factors that can have an impact on fibroid development include:

-- Race.
-Black women are more likely to have fibroids than are women of other racial groups.
+Race.
+Although any woman of reproductive age can develop fibroids, black women are more likely to have fibroids than are women of other racial groups.
 In addition, black women have fibroids at younger ages, and they're also likely to have more or larger fibroids, along with more-severe symptoms.

 Although uterine fibroids usually aren't dangerous, they can cause discomfort and may lead to complications such as a drop in red blood cells (anemia), which causes fatigue, from heavy blood loss.
 Rarely, a transfusion is needed due to blood loss.